monero-project/monero/README.md

     ./bin/bitmonerod

-To run in background:

-    ./bin/bitmonerod --log-file bitmonerod.log --detach

 To list all available options, run `./bin/bitmonerod --help`.
 Options can be specified either on the command line or in a configuration file passed by the `--config-file` argument.
 To specify an option in the configuration file, add a line with the syntax `argumentname=value`, where `argumentname` is the name of the argument without the leading dashes, for example `log-level=1`.

+To run in background:

+    ./bin/bitmonerod --log-file bitmonerod.log --detach

+To run as a systemd service, copy [bitmonerod.service](utils/systemd/bitmonerod.service) to `/etc/systemd/system/` and [bitmonerod.conf](utils/conf/bitmonerod.conf) to `/etc/`.
+The [example service](utils/systemd/bitmonerod.service) assumes that the user `bitmonero` exists and its home is the data directory specified in the [example config](utils/conf/bitmonerod.conf).

 ## Internationalization